yashmahalwal/nirikshak/README.md

 3. Perform CRUD operations on resources
 4. Follow REST standards

 Nirikshak performs unit functional tests on them.
 At a glance, this seems very restrictive.
 But the best part is that the framework is extentsible.
 We expose the internal APIs that we use to make tests work.
-You can leverage them to write you own tests.
+You can leverage them to write your own tests.

 ## Contents